monkychia/burger/README.md

 # Burger

-Friend-Finder is a full-stack site will take in results from the users' survey, then compare their answers with those from other users.
-The app will then display the name and picture of the user with the best overall match.
+Burger is a full-stack site that logs whether a burger is devoured or not.

 ## Getting Started